-The region and states around the capital offer a wonderful variety of weekend getaway destinations.
+The region and states around the nation's capital offer a wonderful variety of weekend getaway destinations.
 Within a few hours' drive, you can visit big cities, beaches, and mountains as well as enjoy a wide range of activities, including shopping, golfing, hiking, and exploring historical sites.

 Just 45 minutes east of Washington, D.C., Annapolis is an easy weekend getaway.
 Visitors can stroll along the city dock, which has many boutique shops and upscale restaurants.
 Besides being the state capital of Maryland, Annapolis is also the sailing capital of America.
 Take a sightseeing cruise or walking tour and learn about the history of this beautiful seaport.
-Annapolis is the home of the United States Naval Academy and St. John's College, the third oldest institution of higher education in the United States.
+Annapolis is the home of t the United States Naval Academy and St. John's College, the third oldest institution of higher education in the United States.

 Baltimore is one of the major seaports in the United States.
 The up-and-coming city, an hour north of the capital, features many family-friendly attractions like Inner Harbor, Fells Point, Maryland Science Center and Davis Planetarium, Camden Yards baseball stadium, the historic 19th-century Fort McHenry, and the National Aquarium, which has more than 700 species of fish, birds, amphibians, reptiles, and mammals.